The Beach Boys: CBS signing and M.I.U. Album

-In July, the Beach Boys played a concert at Wembley Stadium that was notable for the fact that, during the show, Mike attacked Brian with a piano bench onstage in front of over 15,000 attendees.
+In July, the Beach Boys played a concert at Wembley Stadium before Mike attacked Brian with a piano bench onstage in front of over 15,000 attendees.
 In August, Mike and Jardine persuaded Stephen to return as the group's manager, a decision that Carl and Dennis had strongly opposed.
-By this point, the band had effectively split into two camps; Dennis and Carl on one side, Mike and Jardine on the other, with Brian remaining neutral.
-These two opposing contingents within the group – known among their associates as the "free-livers" and the "meditators" – were traveling in different planes, using different hotels, and rarely speaking to each other.
-According to Love, "[T]he terms 'smokers' and 'nonsmokers' were also used."
+By this point, the band had effectively split into two camps; Dennis and Carl on one side, and Mike and Jardine on the other, with Brian remaining neutral.
+The internal wrangling came to a head in September, with Dennis declaring to a Rolling Stone journalist that he had left the band.

-On September 3, after completing the final date of a northeastern U.S. tour, the internal wrangling came to a head.
-Following a confrontation on an airport tarmac – a spectacle that a bystanding Rolling Stone journalist compared to the ending of Casablanca – Dennis declared that he had left the band.
 The group was broken up until a meeting at Brian's house on September 17.
 In light of the lucrative CBS contract, the parties negotiated a settlement resulting in Love gaining control of Brian's vote in the group, allowing Love and Jardine to outvote Carl and Dennis on any matter.

 The group had still owed one more album for Reprise.
 Released in September 1978, M.I.U.
 Album was recorded at Maharishi International University in Iowa at the suggestion of Love.
-Dennis and Carl made limited contributions; the album was produced by Jardine and Ron Altbach, with Brian credited as "executive producer".
+The band originally attempted to record a Christmas album, to be titled Merry Christmas from the Beach Boys, but this idea was rejected by Reprise.
+These Christmas recordings would eventually be released in 1998 as part of the archival album Ultimate Christmas.
+Dennis and Carl made limited contributions to M.I.U.
+Album; the album was produced by Jardine and Ron Altbach, with Brian credited as "executive producer".
 Dennis started to withdraw from the group to focus on his second solo album, Bambu, which was shelved just as alcoholism and marital problems overcame all three Wilson brothers.
-Carl appeared intoxicated during concerts (especially at appearances for their 1978 Australia tour) and Brian gradually slid back into addiction and an unhealthy lifestyle.
-Stephen was fired shortly after the Australia tour partly due to an incident in which Brian's bodyguard Rocky Pamplin physically assaulted Carl.